Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be

-Figure~\ref{fig:59.4mev} shows the elastic and inelastic cross sections of $^{10}$Be + $p$ system at $E/A =$ 59.4 MeV.
-The experimental data are well reproduced in a wide range of the $V_{\rm LS}$ value.
-The change of the size of the ground state when varying the $V_{\rm LS}$ value slightly affects the elastic cross section.
-The visible change of the transition strength and the transition density from the 2$^+_1$ state to the 0$^+_1$ state gives a slight change of the inelastic cross section.
+Figure~\ref{fig:59.4mev} shows the (a) elastic cross section, (b) inelastic cross section for the 2$^+_1$ state, and (c) inelastic cross section for the 2$^+_2$ state of the $^{10}$Be + $p$ system at $E/A =$ 59.4 MeV.
+The experimental data are well reproduced in a wide range of $V_{\rm LS}$ values.
+The change in the size of the ground state with varying $V_{\rm LS}$ slightly affects the elastic cross section.
+The visible change in the transition strength and transition density from the 2$^+_1$ state to the 0$^+_1$ state results in a slight change in the inelastic cross section.
 The sum of the proton and neutron parts of the transition density and $B$(IS2) (isoscalar component) is almost independent of $V_{\rm LS}$.
-Therefore, the calculated inelastic cross section are comparable to each other.
-On the other hand, the calculated inelastic cross sections of the 2$^+_2$ state are drastically dependent on the $V_{\rm LS}$ value adopted in the structure calculation.
-The drastic change of the inelastic cross section is caused by the difference of the transition strength and the form of the transition density shown in Figs.~\ref{fig:trst} and \ref{fig:trden}.
-Especially, the behavior of the neutron part is important.
-Due to the reverse of the sign for the neutron part, the total transition density is drastically changed, which gives rise to the drastic change of the inelastic cross section of the 2$^+_2$ state.
+Therefore, the calculated inelastic cross sections are comparable to each other.
+On the other hand, the calculated inelastic cross sections of the 2$^+_2$ state are greatly dependent on the $V_{\rm LS}$ value adopted in the structure calculation.
+The drastic change in the inelastic cross section is caused by the difference in the transition strength and the form of the transition density, as shown in Figs.~\ref{fig:trst} and \ref{fig:trden}.
+The behavior of the neutron part, in particular, is important.
+Because of the sign reversal for the neutron part, the total transition density is drastically changed, giving rise to a drastic change in the inelastic cross section of the 2$^+_2$ state.